 We are exposed to foreign currency exchange rates to the extent sales contracts, purchase contracts, assets or liabilities of our operations are denominated in currencies other than their functional currency.
-Our operations in the United States are conducted in their functional currency, the U.S. dollar.
-Our operations in Europe and China conduct business primarily in their functional currencies, the Euro and Renminbi, respectively, and occasionally enter into transactions in the U.S. dollar.
+Our operations in the United States are generally conducted in their functional currency, the U.S. dollar.
+Our operations in Europe, China and other countries conduct business primarily in their functional currencies and occasionally enter into transactions in non-functional currencies.
 It is highly uncertain how currency exchange rates will fluctuate in the future.
 Actual changes in foreign exchange rates could adversely affect our operating results or financial condition.